KevinNovak/Friend-Time/README.md

 ![Setting your time zone](https://i.imgur.com/LgaPfp6.png)

-Friend Time will then know your time zone and use this to automatically convert any times you mention in chat, as well as convert other users times to your time zone.
+Friend Time will then know your time zone and use this to automatically convert any times you mention in chat, as well as convert other user's times to your time zone.

 ## Permissions